 You know cleansing your face is like super important.
 But are you doing a good enough job?
 Are you using makeup wipes?
 Please say no!
-If you are, it’s not too late to stop – they are not a friend of the environment or of your skin, so keep a pack for when you’re on the plane and bin the rest.
-I suggest you look into double cleansing.
+If you are, it’s not too late to stop – they are not a friend of the environment or of your skin, so please don’t use them.
+I suggest you look into double-cleansing.

 It is an old, old ritual, which originated in Japan and slowly worked its way in the western world.Today, it’s one of the most popular techniques to washing your face, and it really isn’t rocket science.
 Here’s everything you need to know about double cleansing.

 It is literally cleansing your face twice by using two different products.
 Usually with an oil-based cleanser first, followed by a water-based one.
 Easy-peasy.

 When you double cleanse, you will get rid of all makeup, sunscreen, airborne bacteria, pollution and sebum buildup, and all these can lead to premature skin ageing, pigmentation and breakouts.
 No thanks.